RACE REGULATIONS OF BALTIC CHAIN TOUR 2025

 Points are awarded as follows:

-In the event of a tie in the Most Competitive Rider Classification the riders are separated according to UCI CR art.
+In the event of a tie in the Most Competitive Rider Classification the riders are separated per UCI art.
 2.6.017.
-The leader in the Most Competitive Rider Classification may wear on the Red Jersey advertising of his team’s Main sponsor (UCI CR art.
+The leader in the Most Competitive Rider Classification may wear the Red Jersey advertising of his team’s Main sponsor (UCI CR art.
 1.3.053).

 Most Active Rider by intermediate sprint points (Green Jersey)

-Most Active Rider is decided by points awarded on each intermediate sprint.
-Points are allocated at each intermediate sprint as follows: 3 – 2 – 1 points for the 3 first riders.
+The Most Active Rider is decided by points awarded on each intermediate sprint.
+Points are allocated at each intermediate sprint as follows: 3 – 2 – 1 points for the first three riders.

 The rider with the highest number of points, who completes the whole race, is the Most Active Rider and shall wear the Green Jersey.
-In the event of a tie in the Classification of Most Active Rider the riders are separated according to UCI CR art.
-2.6.017.
+In the event of a tie in the Classification of Most Active Rider the riders are separated per UCI art.
+2.6.017, except number of stage wins does not

 Best Young Rider Classification on overall time (White Jersey)